BohdanQQ/bits-and-pieces/osu-dump/README.md

 * proper terminal output format
 * more stats / information about user's plays
 * possibly other sane output options
-* parametrize api limiting (with OK default for normal API)
 * parallelize API requests, crunch data on the fly